tdworowy/kindle_highlights/md/150_Most_Famous_Poems_Emily_Dickinson_Robert_Frost_William_Shakespeare_Edgar_Allan_Poe_Walt_Whitman_and_many_more_(Poetry_House).md

       Some say the world will end in fire, Some say in ice.
 From what I’ve tasted of desire I hold with those who favor fire.
 But if it had to perish twice, I think I know enough of hate To say that for destruction ice Is also great And would suffice.

+      I shall be telling this with a sigh Somewhere ages and ages hence: Two roads diverged in a wood, and I— I took the one less traveled by, And that has made all the difference.